SuzanneSoy/git-rebasei/README.md

 ===========

 A small wrapper around git rebase -i to show commits in the same order and with the same information as git log --oneline --decorate

+To enable:

+    git config --global sequence.editor git-rebasei-editor

+and make sure that `git-rebasei-editor` is in your `$PATH`